 The Bank also holds financial assets and financial liabilities for which the expected cash flows are significantly different from the contractual cash flows.
-The most common examples of such instruments are the current deposits from customers which are largely repayable on demand are not expected to be withdrawn immediately but to remain stable or increase.
+The most common examples of such instruments are the current deposits from customers, which are largely repayable on demand and are expected to remain stable or increase, though some fluctuations may occur as a consequence of market conditions or other externalities.
 Similarly, retail mortgage loans might have a longer average contractual maturity but the average expected maturity could be lower since customers may take advantage of early repayment options.